 We have discussed this issue multiple times before.
 When you are trading, you have to let go of your ego.
 This also applies to the kind of news a trader reads or the kind of chat rooms and forums the trader is taking part in.
 There are websites that always bring bullish news and opinions.
-There are others which are always bearish.
-Most often this is not high quality journalism, but more like someone with a loud voice claiming all sorts of things.
+There are others that are always bearish.
+Most often this is not high-quality journalism, but more like someone with a loud voice claiming all sorts of things.

 All opinions will only be pointing in one direction and all opposing news or opinions are being ignored.
 That's something our ego likes very much.
 It likes to be right and it likes confirmation of what it already knew.
-Ego's don't like information that's conflicting with something it 'knew for sure' or which forces a change of opinion.
-Sometimes, an ego can be so strong, it will qualify everything it doesn't like as 'false information', 'market manipulation' or some other kind of conspiracy theory.
-It will be encouraged to do so as other participants 'know for sure' that the manipulation will come to an end, or know for sure the market will turn around soon etc etc. These are the places where you will find the so called perma-bears or perma-bulls.
+Ego doesn't like information that's conflicting with something it 'knew for sure' or which forces a change of opinion.
+Sometimes, an ego can be so strong, it will qualify everything it doesn't like as 'false information', 'market manipulation', or some other kind of conspiracy theory.
+It will be encouraged to do so as other participants 'know for sure' that the manipulation will come to an end, or know for sure the market will turn around soon, etc. These are the places where you will find the so-called perma-bears or perma-bulls.

 In the environment we're in, you should always distrust a person who 'knows something for sure', even if that person is you.....
 Nothing is for sure in the markets.
 Thinking that something is absolutely for sure is a false feeling of security and can be very devastating to your trading account.